yy6linda/mortality_prediction_docker_model/README.md

 A dockerfile is required to build a docker image.
 A template for dockerfile is provided in this repo.

-*specify environment*
+*Specify environment*
 ```dockerfile
 FROM python:3.5
 ```

-*specify packages required for running the model*
+*Specify packages required for running the model*
 ```
 RUN pip install pandas
 RUN pip install numpy
 RUN pip install sklearn
 ```

-*make a directory called "app" and copy scripts and bash files for running scripts to this "app" directory*
+*Make a directory called "app" and copy scripts and bash files for running scripts to this "app" directory*
 ```
 RUN mkdir app
 COPY ./train.py /app/